 - Increase the presence of European political parties in media and public debates, aided by the European selection of candidates and the publication of party programmes Europe-wide.

-European electoral reform is back in the spotlight with the own-initiative report, ‘The reform of the electoral law of the European Union’, prepared by the Committee on Constitutional Affairs.
-The report will be voted upon in the Plenary on 28 October 2015, after which discussions with the Council will start.
+The European electoral reform reappeared in the spotlight with the own-initiative report on ‘The reform of the electoral law of the European Union’, prepared by the Committee on Constitutional Affairs.
+The Legislative Initiative resolution on the reform was voted on 11 November 2015 and passed with 315 votes in favour, several discussions with the Council were held since then.
 For the adoption of changes to the European electoral law, unanimity in the Council is required.

-The full policy position, adopted by European Movement International members, can be found here: http://ow.ly/Tugzl
+The full policy position, adopted by European Movement International members, can be found here.

 News on this policy